biodiversitydata-se/SOS/Docs/FieldSets.md

 # Field sets
 Several endpoints supports specifying which fields in an observation you want to retrieve using the fields and fieldSet parameter.
-There are three predefined field sets to choose from.
+There are four predefined field sets to choose from.

 - [Minimum (default)](#Minimum)
 - [Extended](#Extended)